BalThapa/Recipe-app_React/README.md

 # Sources and Help used.

 For the completion of this project i have taken a lot of help from our teacher Margit, my friends, old tasks done previously in class along with websites like stackoverflow, w3school, react basics web pages etc.

+# To access the server data.

+-npm run server